tibe314/ShakkiTekoaly/documentation/architecture.md

 This class provides a basic setup for performance testing.
 See [Documentation for testing](https://github.com/TiraLabra/chess/blob/master/documentation/testing.md).

+## Logging package (logging.*)

+The logging package provides access to a Logger class for writing log messages to standard output or log files.
 ### Logger.java

 The Logger class provides a simple way to log messages and errors to standard output or a file.